 Counts and percentages will be presented by randomised group for patients who received any assisted ventilation.
-Patients who were already on assisted ventilation at randomisation will be excluded from the denominator.
-The number of patients receiving the different types of ventilation will also be reported: (i) CPAP; (ii) other non-invasive; (iii) high-flow nasal oxygen; (iv) mechanical; (v) ECMO, with subtotals for (i)-(iii) (non-invasive) and (iv)-(v) (invasive).
+Patients who were already on assisted ventilation or required oxygen (as this includes people on CPAP, other non-invasive ventilation and high-flow nasal oxygen) at randomisation will be excluded from the denominator.
+The number of patients receiving the different types of ventilation will also be reported: non-invasive ventilation (i.e. CPAP, other non-invasive ventilation or high-flow nasal oxygen), and invasive mechanical ventilation (i.e. invasive mechanical ventilation or ECMO).